magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 > bold.
 This is because the `<input>` element for the comment is even
 > able to parse `markdown` text.

-## Porting to Reagent.
-Step 1: create your first React Component
+## Porting to Reagent: your first react component

 Now that you have an idea about the final behavior of the web application, let's get started by following the official tutorial of